qchenevier/MBA_memoire/doc/introduction.md

 - What kind of skill is useful to thrive in a job market where automation and machines seem to be nibbling every job?
 Should we favor emotional intelligence or computer programming?
 - Is the email improving an organization's performance by accelerating communication or worsening it by fostering bureaucracy ?

-#### An intellectual framework to understand digitalization {-}
+#### Action-Reaction {-}

-This document aims at summarizing the various research from the last two decades on this topic by exploring 2 dimensions:

-Action vs Reaction
-~ This dimension relates to the direction of the perturbation we describe.
+The first dimension of Digitalization we will use in this document relates to the direction of the perturbation we describe.
 Like the chinese keyword [**_gǎnyìng_**](https://en.wikipedia.org/wiki/Ganying) meaning _correlative resonance_, which stems from **_gǎn_** meaning _feel, sense, touch, be affected_ and **_yìng_** meaning _respond, answer, adapt to, deal with_, this dimension analyses the fact that change is the result of an interaction between an entity and its environment.
 Other word assiocations like **Stimulus-Response**, **Input-Output** would have been suitable also.

-~ In this context, **Action** refers to the changes which do not originate in the organizations but rather from its environment and its stakeholders.
+In this context, **Action** refers to the changes which do not originate in the organizations but rather from its environment and its stakeholders.
 On the other hand, **Reaction** refers to the changes which originate in the organization and modify its behavior towards its environment and stakeholders.

   - What is changing?
   - What can you do about it?